tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### Instructor Notes

 * Prepare for the lesson by running the code examples and reviewing the lectures before class.
-Today's lesson will be a quantum leap for students as they move beyond the basics of Pandas to more advanced concepts that can be applied to risk analysis use cases.
+Today's lesson will be a quantum leap for students, as they move beyond the basics of Pandas to more advanced concepts that can be applied to risk analysis use cases.
 You will need to clearly articulate what you are doing in each live demo and why, from a financial point of view.
 This is especially true for the standard deviation and Sharpe ratio activities.

 * Throughout the lesson, be sure to underscore how Pandas lessens the burden of analysis by providing financial functions such as `MultiIndex` and `groupby()`.
 Students will learn the practical applications of these concepts by analyzing cryptocurrencies and stock exchange data.
 For example, tell students they can use the `groupby` function to automatically consolidate data in order to calculate an average, rather than organizing two years’ worth of daily returns data for each cryptocurrency in an Excel file.
 Similarly, instead of having to create a `groupby` function themselves, students get to use the Pandas function for free.